How to make a sequencer (it's easy!)

 Create the timebase

-The first task is to create the timebase channel.
+The first task is to create the timebase.
 We'll use CH1, though it could be any unused channel.

 CH1:Timebase